RPC-Dataset/RPC-Leaderboard/README.md

 </br>

-<p style="text-align: justify">If you have been successful in creating a model based on the training set and it performs well on the validation set, we encourage you to run your model on the test set.
-The <a href="https://github.com/DIYer22/retail_product_checkout_tools"><code>rpctool</code></a> will contribute to return the corresponding results of the evaluation metrics.
+If you have been successful in creating a model based on the training set and it performs well on the validation set, we encourage you to run your model on the test set.
+The [`rpctool`](https://github.com/DIYer22/retail_product_checkout_tools) will contribute to return the corresponding results of the evaluation metrics.
 You can submit your results on the RPC leaderboard by creating a new issue.
 Your results will be ranked in the leaderboard and to benchmark your approach against that of other machine learners.
 We are looking forward to your submission.
-Please click <a href="https://github.com/RPC-Dataset/RPC-Leaderboard/issues">RPC-Dataset/RPC-Leaderboard/issues</a></p>
+Please click [RPC-Dataset/RPC-Leaderboard/issues](https://github.com/RPC-Dataset/RPC-Leaderboard/issues)

 </div>